 Older vehicles (bona fide historic and classics) sometimes have the original buff-coloured owner’s logbook, which may list names and addresses of past keepers.
 Obviously, this information could be well out of date, but you could try contacting them and asking for help.

 Mel Holly, Chairman of the Wartburg Trabant IFA Club UK also suggests filing a V888 form with the DVLA.
-For £5 per enquiry, the DVLA may be able to tell you: the number of previous registered keepers, vehicles changes such as colour or engine, and details of any previous keepers where you can 'provide evidence as to why the previous keepers details are required'.
-The DVLA do note in their guidance though that 'whether details can be released will depend on the circumstances of the case'.
+The DVLA may be able to tell you: the number of previous registered keepers, vehicle changes such as colour or engine, and details of any previous keepers where you can 'provide evidence as to why the previous keepers details are required'.
+However, the DVLA do note in their guidance that 'whether details can be released will depend on the circumstances of the case' and you must need a 'reasonable cause'.
 More information on this can be found on the DVLA website.

 Contact the manufacturer